Welcome to the Internet Hall of Fame's Living History Timeline

 USSR Launches Sputnik

-USSR Launches Sputnik into space and, with it, global communications.
+USSR launches Sputnik into space and, with it, global communications.

 Bell Labs researchers invent the modem (modulator - demodulator), which converts digital signals to electrical (analog) signals and back, enabling communication between computers.